kosyak/torch-js/README.md

 ## Installation

 This project uses `cmake-js` to build Node extension.
-You will need to download [the preview build of libtorch](https://pytorch.org/get-started/locally/) and extract it to an accessible location.
-The build script assumes you put `libtorch` in the same directory as this library.
-E.g., if you checked out this library to `~/torch-js`, then `libtorch` should be at `~/libtorch`.
 Once you have that, you can run

 ```bash
 yarn install